-- Relative bedrest (The more you stay off your feet, the less swelling you will have) - Ice and elevation Ice for about 20 minutes/hour - TED Hose These will help prevent swelling as well as help prevent blood clots - Use the elevation pillow provided as much as possible. - · Do not place pillows under your knees - · Avoid NSAIDs (Ibuprofen, Motrin, Aleve, etc.) until cleared by your doctor - · Crutches and toe touch weight bearing only - You may remove your TED hose and dressings and shower on day 2.
+- Relative bedrest (The more you stay off your feet, the less swelling you will have) - · Ice and elevation Ice for about 20 minutes/hour - TED Hose These will help prevent swelling as well as help prevent blood clots - Use the elevation pillow provided as much as possible. - · Do not place pillows under your knees - · Avoid NSAIDs (Ibuprofen, Motrin, Aleve, etc.) until cleared by your doctor - · Crutches if needed, but you may get up as tolerated - You may remove your TED hose and dressings and shower on day 2.
 Cover wounds with Press'N Seal (available at grocery store or pharmacy) No Baths! - Every 2 hours while awake do physical therapy on your own focusing on: Knee hyperextension and flexion, and straight leg raises (see pictures)